niyorn/web-design/README.md

 Assignment 1: is about creating a simple portfolio site with the focus on the a couple design principle of Joshua Porter.
 [Read more](https://github.com/niyorn/web-design/tree/master/opdracht1)

-Assignment 2: Create a simple crypto wallet that is enjoyble for normal and disabled user.
+Assignment 2: Create a simple crypto wallet that is enjoyable for normal and disabled user.
 [Read more](https://github.com/niyorn/web-design/tree/master/opdracht2)